Ultimate travel guide to Rovinj

 Is Rovinj worth visiting?

 Rovinj is a very pretty Venetian town; for many, that’s reason enough to make it a place worth visiting.
-That’s why many will spend 2-3 days and will most likely rave about its romantic charm, colorful streets, and glorious sunsets.
+That’s why many will spend 2-3 days there and will most likely rave about its romantic charm, colorful streets, and glorious sunsets.
 As you can see, Rovinj is a very picturesque place.
-To make a long story short.
-The answer is Yes.
+To make a long story short, the answer is yes.

 Is Rovinj a good holiday destination?